LaGrangeMtl/neutrino/README.md

 $(".neutrino").neutrino();
 ````

-You can customize WhatsNearby using an settings argument (more details on all settings will follow):
+You can customize Neutrino using a settings argument (more details on all settings will follow):
 ````js
 $(".neutrino").neutrino();
 ````